u-blox/ubxlib_cellular_applications_xplr_iot/applications/README.md

 # Applications

-This page describes the various application this repository has available and how they generally operate.
+This page describes the various applications this repository has available and how they generally operate.

 <br />